rhobs/configuration/docs/sop/observatorium.md

 - Reach out to Observability Team (team-observability-platform@redhat.com), [`#forum-observatorium`](https://slack.com/app_redirect?channel=forum-observatorium) at CoreOS Slack, to get help in the investigation.

 ---

+# Observatorium Alertmanager Alerts

+## AlertmanagerFailedReload

+### Impact

+For users this means that their most recent update to alerts might not be currently in use.
+Ultimately, this means some of the alerts they have configured may not be firing as expected.
+Subsequente updates to Alertmanager configuration won't be picked up until the reload succeeds.

+### Summary

+For some reason, the Alertmanager failed to reload its configuration from disk.
+This means that any changes to alerts, inhibit rules, receivers etc will not be picked up until this is resolved.

+### Severity

+`high`

+### Access Required

+- Console access to the cluster that runs Observatorium
+- Edit access to the Observatorium namespaces:
+  - `observatorium-metrics-stage`
+  - `observatorium-metrics-production`
+  - `observatorium-mst-stage`
+  - `observatorium-mst-production`

+### Steps

+- Check the Alertmanager configuration being mounted into the Observatorium Alertmanager pods through the OSD console.
+- Check the definition of the Observatorium Alertmanager configuration in app-interface: https://gitlab.cee.redhat.com/service/app-interface/-/tree/master/resources/rhobs/production.

+## AlertmanagerMembersInconsistent

+### Impact

+For users this means that some alerts routed to this Alertmanager might either not fire or stay stuck firing.

+### Summary

+A member of an Alertmanager cluster has not found all other cluster members.

+### Severity

+`high`

+### Access Required

+- Console access to the cluster that runs Observatorium

+### Steps

+- In the OSD console for the affected cluster, find the Alertmanager Route.
+Check that it correctly points to the Alertmanager Service.
+Check that the Service correctly points to the **all** the Alertmanager pods.
+Open the Route's address, go to the "Status" tab, and note the IP addresses of the discovered Alertmanager instances.
+Check if they match the addresses of **all** the Alertmanager pods, none should be missing or mismatching.

+## AlertmanagerFailedToSendAlerts

+### Impact

+For users, no impact since another instance of Alertmanager in the cluster should be able to send the notification, unless `AlertmanagerClusterFailedToSendAlerts` is also triggered.

+### Summary

+One of the Alertmanager instances in the cluster cannot send alerts to integrations.

+### Severity

+Medium.

+### Access Required

+- Console access to the cluster that runs Observatorium

+### Steps

+- Check the logs of the affected Alertmanager pod in the OSD console for related errors (authn/z, networking, firewall, rate limits, etc).

+## AlertmanagerClusterFailedToSendAlerts

+### Impact

+For users, the alert notifications won't be delivered to their configured integrations.

+### Summary

+All instances in the Alertmanaget cluster failed to send notification to an specific integration.

+### Severity

+`high`

+### Access Required

+- Console access to the cluster that runs Observatorium

+### Steps

+- Check the logs of the affected Alertmanager pod in the OSD console for related errors (authn/z, networking, firewall, rate limits, etc).

+## AlertmanagerConfigInconsistent

+### Impact

+Hard to predict without knowing what is different between configuration of the different instances.
+Nevertheless, in most cases alerts might be lost or routed to the incorrect integration.

+### Summary

+The configuration of the Alertmanager instances inside the cluster have drifted.

+### Severity

+`high`

+### Access Required

+- Console access to the cluster that runs Observatorium

+### Steps

+- In the OSD console of the affected cluster, find the Alertmanager pods.
+Check what is different in their Alertmanager configuration file -- it's mounted from a secret.
+Delete the pods and let them be recreated, this should ensure they load the same configuration.

+## AlertmanagerClusterDown

+### Impact

+With less than 50% of the cluster nodes being healthy, the gossip protocol used by Alertmanager to synchronize state across the cluster won't work properly.
+This means:

+* Some alerts may be missed or duplicated as different instances don't have a consistent view of state.
+* Some alerts may get stuck in the "pending" state and never resolve if the instance handling them goes down.
+* Silences and inhibitions may not propagate across the cluster, causing unexpected alerts to fire.

+### Summary

+More than 50% of the Alertmanager replicas in the cluster are down.

+### Severity

+`high`

+### Access Required

+- Console access to the cluster that runs Observatorium

+### Steps

+* Open the OSD console for the affected cluster and try to diagnose why the Alertmanager pods aren't healthy and joining the cluster.
+Check the pods' logs and events for clues.

+## AlertmanagerClusterCrashlooping

+### Impact

+For tenants, alerts could be notified multiple time unless pods are crashing too fast and no alerts can be sent.

+### Summary

+Alertmanager pods are crashlooping.

+### Severity

+`high`

+### Access Required

+- Console access to the cluster that runs Observatorium
+- Edit access to the Observatorium namespaces:
+  - `observatorium-metrics-stage`
+  - `observatorium-metrics-production`
+  - `observatorium-mst-stage`
+  - `observatorium-mst-production`

+### Steps

+- In the OSD console of the affected cluster, check the logs of the crashlooping Alertmanager pods for clues about the root cause.
+Common issues are: not enough memory allocated to the pod, configuration errors, lack of permissions, bugs in the Alertmanager code or Docker image.

 # Observatorium Loki Alerts